baetyl/baetyl/doc/us-en/tutorials/Message-handling-with-local-function-module.md

 ## Workflow

-- Step 1：Execute `sudo systemctl openedge start` to start the OpenEdge in Docker container mode.
+- Step 1：Execute `sudo systemctl start openedge` to start the OpenEdge in Docker container mode.
 Then execute the command `sudo systemctl status openedge` to check whether openedge is running.
 - Step 2：MQTTBOX connect to `localhub` Service by TCP connection method, more detailed contents please refer to [Device connect to OpenEdge with Hub module](./Device-connect-to-OpenEdge-with-hub-module.md)
     - If connect successfully, then subscribe the MQTT topic due to the configuration of `localhub` Service, and observe the log of OpenEdge.
         - If the OpenEdge's log shows that the Python Runtime Service has been started, it indicates that the published message was handled by the specified function.